based on plain type theory/set theory:

 are mappings from generating object to types and from box to diagram respectively.
 These mappings can be either given as Python dictionaries if they have finite domains or as Python functions otherwise.
 Once its image for each generating object and each box is given, F

-can be used to define functors with arbitrary categories as codomain.
+maps.
 By default DisCoPy functors are endofunctors from the free category to itself, i.e. they send diagrams to diagrams.

 Currently, DisCoPy implements strong monoidal functors into:

-the category of Python functions.
+the category of Python functions,

 Diagrams can be used to encode derivations in a formal grammar.
 Indeed, the first use case of DisCoPy was to apply monoidal diagrams to these grammar diagrams in order to compute their semantics.
 Currently, DisCoPy can handle the following frameworks:

 Giovanni de Felice, Alexis Toumi, Bob Coecke.
 DisCoPy: Monoidal Categories in Python.
-Applied Category Theory, 2020. (arXiv:2005.02975l)
+Applied Category Theory, 2020. (arXiv:2005.02975)

 Konstantinos Meichanetzidis, Stefano Gogioso, Giovanni De Felice, Nicolò Chiappori, Alexis Toumi, Bob Coecke.
 Quantum Natural Language Processing on Near-Term Quantum Computers.
 Quantum physics & logic, 2020. (arXiv:2005.04147)